 Quantifiers

-A Quantifier refers to ?,*, and + which can be appened to symbols.
-These characters match the behavior commonly found in Regular Expressions.
+A Quantifier refers to ?, *, and +, which can be appended to symbols to modify their quantity.
+These characters match the behavior commonly found in Regular Expressions and apply to the immediately preceding symbol.

 SymbolQuantityExample